 - 1. Turn the main power off to the boiler by placing the "On/Off" switch in the OFF position. - 2.
-Remove the flue temperature sensor from the flue collector.
+Remove the fitting from the flue collector.
 Note: Combustion measurements will be made at this point. - 3.
 Turn the main power on to the boiler by placing the "On/ Off" switch in the ON position.

-9 Start-up (continued)
+9 Start-up